equalisysdev/ugdl/README.md

 This tool is used for downloading text tabs and chords from Ultimate Guitar (no Guitar Pro tabs)

+This project uses [Playwright](https://pypi.org/project/playwright/) for scraping

 > DISCLAIMER : Don't rely too much on this script...
 I made it in like 1 hour and I don't work on it anymore so it may be broken now

+## Setup

+- You will need python 3 for this script
+- In your terminal, navigate to the directory and type `pip install -r requirements.txt`

 ## Usage